claudiajs/claudia-bot-builder/docs/FB_TEMPLATE_MESSAGE_BUILDER.md

 `Text` (class) - Class that allows you to build text messages with quick replies

 _Note:_ Claudia bot builders versions < 2.1 have just a lower case class `text`, same method works for versions >= 2.1, but it's deprecated and it will be removed in next major version.
+Text must be UTF-8 and has a 640 character limit.

 _Arguments_: